 beware of ATM skimming

-Beware of ATM Skimming: How to Spot It and Protect Your Money
+Beware of ATM Skimming: Spot It and Protect Your Money

 We’ve all been in that situation where we are trying to withdraw some cash, possibly in a hurry, and not thinking much beyond punching in our PIN and grabbing our money.
 But what if, in those few moments, someone managed to steal your card information without you even realizing it?